jcabbasi/SCIML2024workshop/README.md

 - Select the notebook you want to open, and it will load in Google Colab.
 - Then, enjoy playing with the tutorial. :wink:

+### Acknowledgment
+This work is a part of the INTPART project and is supported by NCS2030 - National Centre for Sustainable Subsurface Utilization of the Norwegian Continental Shelf, at University of Stavanger (UiS), and also University of Campinas (UNICAMP).